HARrrrisoon39/Realtime-Chat-app---Socket.IO/README.md

 # Realtime-Chat-app---Socket.IO

-Go to nodeserver folder and use npm install
+Go to nodeserver folder and use npm install do not install package at outside